 Skip to content

-On the occasion of the Nobel Peace Prize being awarded to Nihon Hidankyo, the group of Japanese survivors of the two atomic bombs dropped on Hiroshima and Nagasaki who are dedicated to warn the world of the reality of nuclear warfare, yesterday President Joe Biden dropped the ball, triggering some quick responses from Moscow.
-With the obvious cases of unabated U.S. weaponry going to Ukraine and Israel driving the world into a thermonuclear confrontation with Russia, Biden only offered, at a ceremony for Nihon Hidankyo, that the “United States stands ready to engage in talks with Russia, China, and North Korea without preconditions to reduce the nuclear threat.
+On the occasion of the Nobel Peace Prize being awarded to Nihon Hidankyo, the group of Japanese survivors of the two atomic bombs dropped on Hiroshima and Nagasaki, who are dedicated to warning the world of the reality of nuclear warfare, yesterday President Joe Biden dropped the ball, triggering some quick responses from Moscow.
+With the obvious cases of unabated U.S. weaponry going to Ukraine, and Israel driving the world into a thermonuclear confrontation with Russia, Biden only offered, at a ceremony for Nihon Hidankyo, that the “United States stands ready to engage in talks with Russia, China, and North Korea without preconditions to reduce the nuclear threat.
 There is no benefit to our nations or the world to forestall progress on reducing nuclear arsenals.”

 This post is for paying subscribers only